Youth in Focus: Founding

 Youth in Focus was founded in 1994 by retired high school teacher Walter Bodle.
 During his 30-year teaching career in Compton, California, Walter would ask, "What is the big difference that makes one young person become a successful orthopedic surgeon, and the one who sat next to him in class is dead or in jail before the age of 20?"
 The answer always was found with an adult who took time to care and support.

 The organization started summer photography program in a borrowed darkroom, and as a result, 14 youths completed the first 10-week session of Youth in Focus.
 The organization was incorporated as a non-profit in 1997.
 Today, this nationally-recognized program has afternoon and summer sessions and serves nearly 200 participants each year.
 The organization offers free classes year-round in a purpose-built photography space.
 Youth in Focus continues to expand its service through partnerships with other local youth service agencies and by providing advice and encouragement across the country to other groups who seek to emulate our model of youth empowerment through photography.
 When not traveling, Walter lives in Seattle's Madrona neighborhood with his wife, Lynne Iglitzin, and dog, Candy.

 Youth in Focus began working with the Raikes Foundation in 2010 to participate in the Youth Program Quality Initiative.
 Youth Program Quality Assessment (YPQA) scores for Youth in Focus, in the Spring of 2011 and 2012, were consistently higher than comparison scores for 780 other National Youth programs.
 Our scores were higher in all main categories, and significantly higher in Supportive Environment and Youth Engagement.

 Recent events

-Most recently, Youth and Focus was chosen by KEXP-FM, Starbucks and Seattle Theater Group as at the beneficiary of The Little Big Show #5.
+In 2013, Youth and Focus was chosen by KEXP-FM, Starbucks and Seattle Theater Group as at the beneficiary of The Little Big Show #5.
 Working together, they raised over $14,000 for the students.